allenkei/allenkei.github.io/README.md

 library(CPDstergm)\
 [Github](https://github.com/allenkei/CPDstergm)
-- An R package to detect multiple change points in time series of graphs with STERGM
+- An R package to detect multiple change points in time series of graphs, with STERGM and ADMM